-Which social harms are caused by the act, as opposed to prostitution law?
+Which causes the social harms: the act, or the criminal laws?
 Let’s list associated social harms:

 Coercion.
 Sex workers are rarely coerced where it’s legal and regulated.
 But where unregulated and criminalized, coercion is common.
 Human trafficking thrives on criminalization.
 The use of drugs, threats, and violence to coerce sex workers is encouraged by criminal prostitution law.

 Exploitation of Children.
 Where legal and regulated, children and underage people rarely work in the sex industry.
 But in Minnesota, as in other places where it is crime, anything goes.
 Prostitutes often begin under the age of 18 in Minnesota.